 When does the school or charity have to order fibre?

 There is no obligation for the school or charity to upgrade to fibre broadband, it's their decision.

 My community has already got a proposal from Openreach about a Community Fibre Partnership.
 Can we apply for a grant retrospectively?

 Yes, you can apply for a grant up until the point you have signed a contract.
 The £2m is a new grant fund (June 2016).
 There are some projects which pre-date it and will not benefit from it.

-If our community has two eligible schools do we qualify for two grants?
+If our community has two eligible schools, or a school and a charity, do we qualify for two grants?

-No, only one grant per community fibre partnership is allowed, even if there is more than one eligible school in that community.
+No, only one grant per community fibre partnership is allowed.